PrefectHQ/prefect/docs/concepts/flows.md

     alpha = foo(wait_for=[y])
     omega = foo(wait_for=[x, y])
 ```
+This flow exits after one task, and reschedules upon resuming.
+Instead of rerunning the task, the function retrieves the stored result of the first task.

-Flow runs can be suspended out-of-process by calling `suspend_flow_run(flow_run_id=<ID>)` or selecting the **Suspend** button in the Prefect UI or Prefect Cloud.
+You can suspect flow runs out-of-process by calling `suspend_flow_run(flow_run_id=<ID>)` or selecting the **Suspend** button in the Prefect UI or Prefect Cloud.

-Suspended flow runs can be resumed by clicking the **Resume** button in the Prefect UI or calling the `resume_flow_run` utility via client code.
+Resume suspended flow runs by clicking the **Resume** button in the Prefect UI or calling the `resume_flow_run` utility via client code.

 ```python
 resume_flow_run(FLOW_RUN_ID)
 ```

+### Suspend subflows

-!!! note "Subflows can't be suspended independently of their parent run"
+Subflow runs cannot be suspended independently from their parent flow run.
-    You can't suspend a subflow run independently of its parent flow run.

-    If you use a flow to schedule a flow run with `run_deployment`, the
-    scheduled flow run will be linked to the calling flow as a subflow run by
-    default.
-This means you won't be able to suspend the scheduled flow run
-    independently of the calling flow.
-Call `run_deployment` with
-    `as_subflow=False` to disable this linking if you need to be able to suspend
-    the scheduled flow run independently of the calling flow.
+This behavior applies when using `run_deployment` within a flow to schedule another flow run.
+By default, the scheduled run becomes a linked subflow of the calling flow.
+This linkage prevents independent suspension of the scheduled subflow.

+To enable independent suspension of the scheduled flow run, call `run_deployment` with the `as_subflow=False` argument.
+This disables the linking behavior.

-## Waiting for input when pausing or suspending a flow run
+### Wait for input when pausing or suspending flow runs (experimental)

-!!! warning "Experimental"
-    The `wait_for_input` parameter used in the `pause_flow_run` or `suspend_flow_run` functions is an experimental feature.
-    The interface or behavior of this feature may change without warning in future releases.
+The `wait_for_input` argument for `pause_flow_run` and `suspend_flow_run` is experimental and might change without warning in future releases.

-    If you encounter any issues, please let us know in Slack or with a Github issue.

-When pausing or suspending a flow run you may want to wait for input from a user.
+You can pause or suspend a flow run until further input from a user using the `wait_for_input` argument, a subclass of `prefect.input.RunInput` (Pydantic model).
-Prefect provides a way to do this by leveraging the `pause_flow_run` and `suspend_flow_run` functions.
-These functions accept a `wait_for_input` argument, the value of which should be a subclass of `prefect.input.RunInput`, a pydantic model.
-When resuming the flow run, users are required to provide data for this model.

 Upon successful validation, the flow run resumes, and the return value of the `pause_flow_run` or `suspend_flow_run` is an instance of the model containing the provided data.

 Here is an example of a flow that pauses and waits for input from a user: